-The CARES Act is the US government’s economic plan that paid stimulus checks and provides some relief for federal student loans, in addition to other measures designed to help people and stimulate the economy.
-It was passed in March, and extends benefits until January 31, 2021.
+Payments on direct federal loans have been postponed through September 30, 2021.
+Monthly payments do not have to be made, and any interest will be waived.
+Previously, the CARES Act was the US government’s economic plan that paid stimulus checks and provided some relief for federal student loans.
+It was passed in March 2020, and extended benefits until January 31, 2021.

 Are student loan payments postponed?

-The CARES Act enables you to pause payments on loans owned by the federal government, up until January 31, 2021.
+The January 2021 measures from the new presidential administration enable you to pause payments on loans owned by the federal government, up until September 30, 2021.
 The payment suspension is automatic – you don’t need to take any action to get it.
 However, if you have student loan payments made automatically, you may need to manually pause your payments.